OmarStewey/serverless-class/14_How to include async event sources in e2e tests/README.md

 })
 ```

-We do this in a `while` loop, and it can be stopped by called the `stop` function that is returned.
+We do this in a `while` loop, and it can be stopped by calling the `stop` function that is returned.
 Because at the start of each iteration, the `while` loop would check if `stopIt` has been set to `true`.

-We capture the result of this `loop` function, which is a `Promise<void>` without waiting for it, so the polling loop is kicked off right away.
+We capture the result of this `loop` function (which is a `Promise<void>`) without waiting for it, so the polling loop is kicked off right away.

 And only in the `stop` function do we wait for the `while` loop to finish and wait for its result (the aforementioned `Promise<void>`) to resolve.
 This way, we don't leave any unfinished `Promise` running, which would upset the jest runner.